blazium-engine/blazium-docs/tutorials/shaders/shader_reference/canvas_item_shader.rst

 Light built-ins
 ---------------

-Light processor functions work differently in Godot 4.x than they did in Godot 3.x.
+Light processor functions work differently in Blazium than they did in Godot 3.x.
 In Godot 4.x all lighting is done during the regular draw pass.
-In other words, Godot no longer draws the object again for each light.
+In other words, Blazium no longer draws the object again for each light.

 Use the ``unshaded`` render mode if you do not want the ``light()`` function to run.
 Use the ``light_only`` render mode if you only want to see the impact of